Mayo Clinic Care Network Content

 A successful exercise program begins with a few simple steps.

-- Consult with your doctor.
-If you haven't exercised for some time or you have health concerns, you may want to talk to your doctor before starting a new exercise routine.
+• Talk with your healthcare professional.
+If you haven't exercised for some time or you have health concerns, talk to your healthcare professional before starting a new exercise plan.

-Walk before you run.
-Build up your fitness level gradually.
-Excitement about a new program can lead to overdoing it and possibly even injury.
+• Walk before you run.
+Start slowly and build up your activity level gradually.
+Excitement about a new exercise plan can lead to overdoing it and possibly even injury.

-For most healthy adults, the Department of Health and Human Services recommends getting at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
-Examples of moderate aerobic activity include brisk walking or swimming, and vigorous aerobic activity can include running or biking.
-Greater amounts of exercise will provide even greater health benefits.
+Most healthy adults should get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity each week.
+You can mix the two types.
+Examples of moderate aerobic activity include brisk walking, biking or swimming.
+Vigorous aerobic activity can include running or swimming laps.

-Do what you love.
+• Do what you love.
 Almost any form of exercise or movement can increase your fitness level while decreasing your stress.
 The most important thing is to pick an activity that you enjoy.
-Examples include walking, stair climbing, jogging, dancing, bicycling, yoga, tai chi, gardening, weightlifting and swimming.
+For example, you might try walking, stair climbing, jogging, dancing, bicycling, yoga, tai chi, gardening, weightlifting or swimming.

 And remember, you don't need to join a gym to get moving.
 Take a walk with the dog, try body-weight exercises or do a yoga video at home.

-- Pencil it in.
-In your schedule, you may need to do a morning workout one day and an evening activity the next.
-But carving out some time to move every day helps you make your exercise program an ongoing priority.
-Aim to include exercise in your schedule throughout your week.
+• Put it in your calendar.
+Depending on your schedule, you may need to do a morning workout one day and an evening activity the next.
+But carving out some time to move every day helps you make exercise an ongoing priority.
+Add exercise to your schedule throughout your week.